diegomaureira/ReferDINO/README.md

 ![visual](assets/visual.jpg)

 ## 📢 News
+* `2025.8.09` Our demo is available on HuggingFace Space!
+Try [here](https://huggingface.co/spaces/liangtm/referdino)!
+* `2025.8.09` Demo script is available.
-* `2025.6.28`: Swin-B checkpoints are released.
+* `2025.6.28` Swin-B checkpoints are released.
-* `2025.6.27`: All training and inference code for ReferDINO is released.
+* `2025.6.27` All training and inference code for ReferDINO is released.
-* `2025.6.25`: ReferDINO is accepted to ICCV 2025 ! 🎉
+* `2025.6.25` ReferDINO is accepted to ICCV 2025 ! 🎉
 * `2025.3.28` Our [ReferDINO-Plus](https://github.com/iSEE-Laboratory/ReferDINO-Plus), an ensemble approach of ReferDINO and SAM2,
 achieved the 2nd place in [PVUW](https://pvuw.github.io/) challenge RVOS Track at CVPR 2025! 🎉 See our [report](https://arxiv.org/pdf/2503.23509) for details!

 ## 👨‍💻 TODO
-- [ ] Release demo code and online demo.
+- [X] Release demo code and online demo.
 - [X] Release model weights.
 - [X] Release training and inference code.